 Step 6.
 Analyze and Report the Results

 After surveying employees, it is time to start analyzing and reporting on their feedback.

-While our market research reports consist of an executive summary, snapshot of key results, infographics, and breakdown of question-by-question results, we like to think our reports stand out due to the consultative element we like to incorporate.
+While our market research reports consist of an executive summary, a snapshot of key results, infographics, and a breakdown of question-by-question results, we like to think our reports stand out due to the consultative element we like to incorporate.

 Our employee survey market research reports include expert recommendations for how to take action with the findings.